Samvit-Kini/Samvit_BSE_Portfolio/index.md

 ## Challenges
 In this modification, I faced many unexpected challenges.
 Out of them, there were two challenges that stood out to me:

-1. The first challenge was that the Ball TRacking Robot kept moving to far in one certain direction.
-To fix this problem, I had to juggle around with my code, and had to make sure my robot stopped moving, after it fullfilled a certain goal.
+1. The first challenge was that the Ball Tracking Robot kept moving too far in one certain direction.
+To fix this problem, I had to juggle around with my code and ensure my robot stopped moving after it fulfilled a certain goal.
 This challenge took me the longest amount of time, but I fixed the code.

-2. The second challenge that stood out to me, was a bit of a setback.
+2. The second challenge that stood out to me was a bit of a setback.
 The setback was that my Raspberry Pi board stopped working.
 The reason is unknown, but I had to restart setting up the board.
-This required me to rewire many things, and forced me to repeat the downloading procces.
-The downloading took a long time, forcing me to waste a day at Bluestamp, resetting up my Pi.
+This required me to rewire many things and forced me to repeat the downloading process.
+The downloading took a long time, forcing me to waste a day at Bluestamp resetting up my Pi.